 All Plea Bargains are Not Equal

 Frankly, trial lawyers achieve extraordinary plea bargains.
 Lawyers who are known for getting clients to routinely “take a plea” usually produce mediocre results for clients.
-Efforts to get a favorable plea bargain often depend on access to the highest levels of a prosecutor’s office and a lawyer’s reputation for successfully defending clients.
-When a known, respected lawyer seeks to meet with a senior prosecutor, they have a much better chance of getting the meeting and negotiating a favorable resolution than someone who is less well known or respected.
+Efforts to get a favorable plea bargain often depend on access to a prosecutor’s office’s highest levels and a lawyer’s reputation for successfully defending clients.
+When a known, respected lawyer seeks to meet with a senior prosecutor, they have a much better chance of getting the meeting and negotiating a favorable resolution than someone less well-known or respected.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. practice with the theory that the only thing that proceeds the lawyer into the courtroom is their reputation.
-We are well known and respected fighters!
+We are well-known and respected fighters!

 Does it help to have a lawyer who is friends with the prosecutor?

 One of the most popular misconceptions is that a defense attorney friends with a prosecutor gets the best deals.
 The fact is that prosecutors do not offer plea bargains based on whom they like best.
 In reality, prosecutors give the most favorable plea bargains to lawyers they respect.
-In criminal law, the community of lawyers is relatively small and strong, friendly relationships are common.
-The lawyers that consistently get the best deals are those who present a credible threat to the prosecutor’s case.
+In criminal law, the community of lawyers is relatively small.
+Friendly relationships are common between prosecutors and defense lawyers.
+Lawyers who consistently get the best deals present a credible threat to the prosecutor’s case.
 Like most people in competitive industries, prosecutors want most to win and build their reputation.
 Lawyers who are the biggest threats to their winning records stand the best chance of achieving an extraordinary resolution.

 If I’m guilty, should I take a plea bargain?